Koi Tujh Sa Kahaan: Plot

-Koi Tujh Sa Kahan is a movie whose story revolves around a loving couple of husband and wife, i.e. Peeru (Moammar Rana) and Bella (Reema Khan), respectively.
+Koi Tujh Sa Kahan is a movie whose story revolves around a loving couple Peeru (Moammar Rana) and Bella (Reema Khan).

-The story starts with Bella (Reema Khan) who has traveled all the way along to Singapore to lead the naming ceremony of PEERU HOTEL, which is owned by her group named Surkhab Group of Companies, as a token of gift to her husband on his birthday.
-There she also narrated the success story of her husband (Peeru), who from meager post of waiter as today turned to be the MD of the group.
-Given all that, both are enjoying a Beautiful and Idealistic Life after Marriage which is full of Love and Passion.
+The story starts with Bella who has traveled all the way to Singapore to lead the naming ceremony of Peeru Hotel, which is owned by her group named Surkhab Group of Companies, as a token of gift to her husband on his birthday.
+There she also narrated the success story of her husband (Peeru), who has risen from a waiter to be the MD of the group.
+Given all that, both are enjoying a happy life after marriage which is full of love and passion.

 Despite a very affectionate relationship between the husband and wife, Peeru's secretary named Beena (Veena Malik) is shown taking keen interest in Peeru and trying to make illegitimate advances towards Peeru many times.
 Finally, Beena was successful at inviting Peeru to her home on her birthday party, and Peeru fell for the trap as Peeru was the only invitee for the night.
 However, before Beena can take advantage of the night and wine, Bella, on the advice of her close but very skeptical friend, Sarah (Simran), intervened on time before any mishap takes place.
 Although it was not the first time that Sarah (Simran) was seen taking a keen interest in the affairs of Peeru and Bella, while her detest for Beena was also not new.
 However, the event was enough to shake the trust and affection for Peeru in Bella's heart.

 The above event was soon followed by a call from Beena to Bella, which was full of infuriating utterances by Beena, that made Bella leave her house in anger.
 Soon Bella was at Beena's home, and her pistol pointed towards Beena.
 Suddenly, there were bangs of gun shots, and Beena was dead, while Bella kept denying that she fired any of the shots.